blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 The test input file is:  test_inputs_beta.py Documentation and how it works:  angel_falls.py

+Using the switchcase  underneath I am going to impliment as macros in the preprocessor goto label: I was in awe of goto in C and macros so that was my ultimate goal for Python but only after getting switch case to work identical in appearanceand behavior as ANSI C.
+#will likely take a week or two.
+Coded the goto label  a year ago but just refining it.

 June 9th, 2021 8 am California time.
 The switch case now works and macros work for numbers case 1 thru 10:   and case 100 to 200: